logoPROFESSIONAL VERSION

 The epidermis is composed of multiple layers of cells consisting of keratinocytes, melanocytes, Langerhans cells, and Merkel cells.

-As keratinocytes migrate upward, they undergo a complex process of programmed cell death or keratinization.
-The goal of this process is to produce a compact layer of dead cells called the stratum corneum, which functions as an impermeable barrier to the loss of fluids, electrolytes, minerals, nutrients, and water, while preventing the penetration of infectious or noxious agents into the skin.
+As keratinocytes migrate upward, they undergo a complex process of programmed cell death called keratinization.
+The goal of this process is to produce a compact layer of dead cells called the stratum corneum, which functions as an impermeable barrier to the loss of fluids, electrolytes, minerals, nutrients, and water, while preventing infectious or noxious agents from penetrating the skin.
 The structural arrangement of keratin and the lipid content of the skin are critical to this function.
-The vitamin D precursor, 7-dehydrocholesterol, is formed in the epidermis.
-The epidermis is thickest in large animals.
 The stratum corneum is continuously shed or desquamated.

-Melanocytes are located in the basal cell layer, outer root sheath, and ducts of sebaceous and sweat glands.
-They are responsible for the production of skin and hair pigment (melanin).
-Production of pigment is under hormonal and genetic control.
-Melanocytes provide constitutive pigmentation, the genetically programmed pigment and facultative pigmentation, that occurs as a result of stimulation from hormones, UV light, inflammation, etc.
+Melanocytes are located in the basal cell layer, outer root sheath (outermost epithelial layer of a hair follicle), and ducts of sebaceous and sweat glands.
+They produce pigment (melanin) in the skin and hair.
+Pigment production is under hormonal and genetic control.
+Melanocytes provide constitutive pigmentation (genetically programmed pigment) and facultative pigmentation, which develops as a result of stimulation from hormones, UV light, inflammation, etc.

 Langerhans cells are mononuclear dendritic cells that are intimately involved in regulating the immune system of the skin.
 They are damaged by excessive UV light exposure and glucocorticoids.
 Antigenic and allergenic material is processed by these cells and transported to local and nodal T cells to induce hypersensitivity reactions.
-Epidermal proteins may also conjugate with exogenous haptens, rendering them antigenic.
+Epidermal proteins can also conjugate with exogenous haptens (small molecules that are not immunogenic), rendering them antigenic.

-Merkel cells are specialized sensory cells associated with skin sensory organs, eg, whiskers and tylotrich pads.
+Merkel cells are specialized sensory cells associated with skin sensory organs—eg, whiskers and tylotrich pads.
 These are slow-adapting mechanoreceptors.
-These cells may also influence cutaneous blood flow and sweat production, coordinate keratinocyte proliferation, and stimulate stem cell growth of hair follicles.
+Merkel cells can also influence cutaneous blood flow and sweat production, coordinate keratinocyte proliferation, and stimulate stem cell growth of hair follicles.

 Basement Membrane Zone in Animals

-• regulates nutritional support between the epidermis and underlying connective tissue
+• regulating nutritional support between the epidermis and underlying connective tissue

 Dermis in Animals